bsharper/sbremote/README.md

-# SBRemote for YouTube on Apple TV
+# SBRemote for YouTube on Apple TV (Docker)

-Use SponsorBlock with YouTube on Apple TV
+Use SponsorBlock with YouTube on Apple TV (Docker)

 ## Introduction

-This is a program that runs in the background on a computer.
+This is a program by `https://github.com/bsharper/sbremote` optimized by me for Docker.
 After pairing with an Apple TV, it will ask the Apple TV what is being played on YouTube.
 If the video being played has an entry in the SponsorBlock database, it will attempt to skip those sections.

 ## Requirements

-You should just need a computer with Python 3 installed.
+You should just need a local home server (standalone instance or linux-base router) with Docker and Python 3 installed.
 The support libraries are listed in `requirements.txt`

 ## Usage

 1. Clone this repository `git clone https://github.com/bsharper/sbremote`
+2. Run `cd sbremote`
-2. Run `./setup.sh`.
-This will create a venv environment in the current directory and install required libraries.
+2. Run `docker volume create sbremote_data`.
+This will create a volume for config file.
-3. Run `./runme.sh`.
-This will start the program and allow you to pair with an Apple TV.
-Leave this program running in the background.
+3. Run `docker build -t sbremote .`.
+This will build sbremote image.
+4. Run `docker run --rm -it --network=host -v sbremote_data:/data sbremote --setup`.
+This will start setup container.
+Follow all the steps.
+If everything is successful, the configuration file will be saved to the sbremote_data.
+Setup container will remove automatically.
+5. Run `sudo docker run -d --name SBRemote --restart=unless-stopped --network=host -v sbremote_data:/data sbremote --run`.
+This will start Sponsorblock service with your config in sbremote_data volume.
+6. That's all!
+After sometime service will be alive.
+You can watch logs by `docker logs SBRemote` and report issues for some bugs.

+## Limitations

+Currently, one device for one service instance is supported.

-## Configuration
+## Plans

+Provide support for multiple devices with a single instance of the service.

 ### What gets skipped?